mhall-simon/python/recordings/README.md

 Here are all the links for trainings that have been done and are free to view.
 I am sorting these by date and time completed.

+**PRIVACY NOTICE:**

+This GitHub repo is open to the public with all of the code.
+Please be respectful of my fellow Simon students and do not distribute any recordings.

 ## Saturday February 27th, 2021

 Content Covered: